-All footrests shall be able to fold.
-Footrests, when folding must be fitted with a device (springloaded) which automatically returns them to the normal position.
+Footrests, when folding must be fitted with a device (ie. springloaded) which automatically returns them to the normal position.

-On "partially streamlined" vehicles, foot rests must be a folding type which must incorporate a device to return them to the normal position.
-Footrests may be mounted rigid only when they are shielded by the vehicle's streamlining and shall not be in contact with the surface when inclined.
+On 'partially streamlined' vehicles, foot rests may be mounted rigid only when they are shielded by the vehicle's streamlining and shall not be in contact with the surface when inclined.